kaidez/kaidez.github.io/_posts/2012-09-04-javascript-off-dom.md

 comments: true
 author: Kai Gittens
 layout: post
-meta-excerpt: How to create/change page elements off-DOM with JavaScript.
+excerpt: How to create/change page elements off-DOM with JavaScript.
 Discusses createDocumentFragment, cloneNode, appendChild, jQuery .attr() & more.
 permalink: /javascript-off-dom/
-category: tutorials
+categories: tutorials
 cat-name: "Tutorials"
 has-thumbnail: jsLogo.png
 tags: [javascript,  screencast, tute]
 ---

 Using JavaScript off-DOM is an efficient way to manipulate web page content.
 By “work off-DOM,” I mean “work inside of the browser memory instead of on a web page.”

 A simple web search will display lots of good reasons for doing off-DOM JS.
 In my case, I was working on a personal project where it looked like I would need to do it so I could set my page up in a specific way.
 I may not need to do this anymore but still gained knowledge on doing off-DOM JavaScript and want to share what I learned.